 5.5 Data streaming capability

-The MCData service shall support data streaming capability for one-to-one and group communications.
+The MCData service may support data streaming capability for one-to-one and group communications

-The MCData service shall allow the MCData user to send a data stream or a URL of a data stream to another MCData user.
+The MCData service may allow the MCData user to send a data stream or a URL of a data stream to another MCData user.
 The source of the data stream can originate either from an MCData client or from a network functional entity.
 For a data stream originating at a network functional entity, the data stream may be provided by an MCData user.
 The data streaming mechanisms shall support both unicast and broadcast delivery methods.

-Editor's note: The minimum bitrate support for data streaming is FFS.

-When the data streaming request is set to automatic reception, the MCData service shall not require consent from the receiving MCData user.
+When the data streaming request is set to automatic reception, the MCData service may not require consent from the receiving MCData user.

-The MCData user shall be able to apply controls (i.e. start, stop, cancel) to the streams, and on a per recipient basis.
+The MCData user may be able to apply controls (i.e. start, stop, cancel) to the streams, and on a per recipient basis.

-Editor's note: The applicability of pause and resume controls to one-to-one communication is FFS

-The stream shall be terminated through an explicit user control (i.e. stop, cancel operation) or by reaching the end of the streamed content.
+The stream may be terminated through an explicit user control (i.e. stop, cancel operation) or by reaching the end of the streamed content.

 * * * Next Change * * * *